Top 12 Hygienist Skills to Put on Your Resume

 1. Periodontal Care

-Periodontal care, in the context of a dental hygienist, involves preventative and therapeutic measures to maintain and restore the health of the gums and supporting structures of the teeth.
-This includes scaling, root planing, and educating patients on proper oral hygiene practices to prevent periodontal disease.
+Periodontal care, in the context of a dental hygienist, involves preventive and therapeutic measures to maintain and restore the health of the gums and supporting structures of the teeth.
+This includes comprehensive assessment, scaling, root planing, and coaching patients on everyday habits that interrupt biofilm and halt disease.

 Why It's Important